MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-width-counter.md

         functor: OperationFunctor.Controlled);
 ```

-First part of the program executes MultiControlledXDriver.
-In the second part we use method
+The first part of the program executes MultiControlledXDriver.
+In the second part we use the method
-`QCTraceSimulator.GetMetric` to get the number of allocated qubits and qubits that Controlled X
+`QCTraceSimulator.GetMetric` to get the number of allocated qubits as well as the number of qubits that Controlled X
-received as an input.
+received as input.

-Finally, co output all the statistics collected by width counter in CSV format we can
+Finally, to output all the statistics collected by width counter in CSV format we can
 use the following:
 ```csharp
 string csvSummary = sim.ToCSV()[MetricCalculatorsNames.widthCounter];